hfiref0x/UACME/README.md

 Run executable from command line: akagi32 [Key] [Param] or akagi64 [Key] [Param].
 See "Run examples" below for more info.

-First param is number of method to use, second is optional command (executable file name including full path) to run.
-Second param can be empty - in this case program will execute elevated cmd.exe from system32 folder.
+First parameter is number of method to use, second is optional command (executable file name including full path) to run.
+Second parameter can be empty - in this case program will execute elevated cmd.exe from system32 folder.

 **Note**: Since 3.5.0 version all "fixed" methods are considered obsolete and removed altogether with all supporting code/units.
 If you still need them - use [v3.2.x branch](https://github.com/hfiref0x/UACME/tree/v3.2.x)